 And talking of heady mixes here are some of the latest summer meads we have been making: the end of strawberry, elderflowers and roses (June), the maturation of raspberry, mugwort and other high summer leaves (July); the beginning of redcurrant, spearmint and marjoram flowers, and blackcurrant and fennel flowers with heather honey (August).
 This last one we drank around the fire at Lughnasa.
 It was divine!
 Now bubbling away is wild cherry with meadowsweet, vervain and watermint (that's medicinal!).
 Mead really shifts your attention and highlights the presence of flowers and insects whereever you go.
 Kind of puts you off that writing tech too....
 Photos by Mark Watson and SSW

-Welcome to my blog - a collection of pieces written for collaborative platforms and grassroots media, including The Dark Mountain Project, This Low Carbon Life, Transition Network, EarthLines and the Grassroots Directory.
+Welcome to my blog - a collection of pieces written for collaborative and grassroots media, including The Dark Mountain Project, This Low Carbon Life, Transition Network, EarthLines and One World Column (East Anglian Daily Times).